 If you believe you've been the victim of a B2B scam, let the FTC know.
 You'll increase the chances of sending the scam artists to jail and you'll protect other businesses in your community.

 Running a business is often stressful and fraught with hazards.
-In addition to avoiding B2B scams, contact us to learn how to protect your business bank account and your finances.
+In addition to information about avoiding B2B scams, Seacoast is equipped with small business banking solutions to help your business thrive.